 Web terrain is difficult terrain.
 A creature that enters web terrain or occupies web terrain at the end of its movement is Immobilized (save ends).
-A creature with Burrow, Flight, or Phasing is affected by web terrain if it occupies web terrain at the end of its movement.
+A creature with Burrow, Flight, or Phasing is affected by web terrain if if occupies web terrain at the end of movement or forced movement.